Top Tips: How to host a stress-free dinner party

-A well-dressed table will make the night feel like more of an occasion but you don’t need to splurge on fancy crockery; simply put out wine glasses, lay some nice napkins and light a couple of candles!
+A well-dressed table will make the night feel like more of an occasion but you don’t need to splurge on fancy crockery; simply put out the wine glasses, lay some nice napkins and light a couple of candles!

 The menu is the biggest part of the evening but this will hugely depend on the number of people you have invited.
 The food doesn’t need to be complicated; perhaps something pre-prepared that can be warmed up or served cold for a starter, a slow cooked meal or big pasta dish for the main and a simple but classic pudding for dessert.

 If you have quite a big crowd coming over – say more than six people – you may also want to consider asking everyone to bring something with them.
-For example, you can have your guests bring a side, salad and the dessert, while you focus on the main course!
+For example, you can have your guests bring a side, salad and the dessert, while you focus on the starters and main course!